-If you’re heading for the open road this winter, and you know that road is coated in snow and ice, then it’s wise to toss on tires that can handle the adverse conditions.
+If you’re heading for the open road here in Colorado this winter, and you know that road is coated in snow and ice, then it’s wise to toss on tires that can handle the adverse conditions.
 After all, with standard tires, you could end up in a ditch, waiting in the cold for a tow truck to save your day.
 So, instead of taking a chance, you’re proactively opting to install tires that can handle slippery roads.
 But, alas, you can’t decide between all-weather tires and snow tires.
 How do you settle on the right option for you?

 What They Are